 We are able to do laundry on longer passages, depending on the sea conditions.
 If you would like to do laundry on board please speak to the hospitality manager or stewardess on board.
 The fee for laundry service is £5 per load.
 Please note that the ship cannot accept liability for damage to clothing caused by this service.

 Tall Ship Blue Clipper has extensive accommodation below decks and can accommodate up to 12 guest trainees on board, with 6 twin en-suite cabins, a luxury double cabin, large saloon areas which are beautifully decorated and maintained, a well-equipped galley and plenty of places to sit and relax on deck.

 There is a large comfortable saloon area with a bar area to make tea and coffee.
 The saloon is on deck level with windows to both sides so you can enjoy the view without going outside on those wet days!
-Meals are served in the saloon and the onboard chef prepares 3 meals a day, breakfast, lunch and a three course evening meal.
+Meals are served in the saloon and the onboard chef prepares 3 meals a day, breakfast, lunch and a two course evening meal.
 Drinks are available throughout the day, with alcoholic beverages available with evenings meals on a TAB system, this can be paid for at the end of the voyage or bar vouchers purchased before you join the ship.

 The saloon bar is open from 1700 to 2300 each day serving wine, beer and spirits.
 Blue Clipper and her wonderful crew can also make cocktails!

 Please bear in mind that alcohol can affect stability and judgement, and exercise extreme cautions when moving around the ship after drinking.
 Each person is aware of their limits, and while we wish you to enjoy your time on board Blue Clipper it is extremely important not to endanger the safety of yourself or your crew mates through excessive drinking.